Cruciate ligament surgery

 Treatment: Surgical Options

-Cruciate ligament surgery for dogs is highly recommended for the treatment of a cruciate ligament rupture.
-The ligament can never regrow or repair itself, and unless surgery is performed the knee joint will remain unstable and degenerative arthritis will progress relentlessly.
+Cruciate ligament surgery is recommended for the treatment of rupture.
+The ligament can never regrow or repair, and unless surgery is performed the knee joint will remain unstable and degenerative arthritis will occur.

 There are many surgical options available as part of the management of cranial cruciate ligament disease.